invariantlabs-ai/testing/docs/docs/index.md

 title: Overview
 ---

-# Invariant `testing`: build reliable AI agents using localized assertions
+# Invariant `testing`: helps you build better AI agents through unit testing

 Invariant `testing` is a lightweight library to write and run AI agent tests.
 It provides helpers and assertions that enable you to write robust tests for your agentic applications.